Rafah: British period

 On 9 January 1917, British forces captured Rafah, and subsequently used it as a staging post for their first attempt to capture Gaza.
 The presence of British military bases in Rafah served an economic draw which led to an influx of internal migration to the city.
 In the 1922 census of Palestine conducted by the British Mandatory authorities, Rafah had a population of 599 inhabitants, all of which Muslim.
 Nine years later, the Mandatory authorities conducted the 1931 census of Palestine, by which time Rafah's population had increased to 1,423 residents living in 228 houses, all of which were still Muslim.

 In the Village Statistics, 1945, a joint survey conducted by the Mandatory government's Government Office of Statistics and Department of Lands for the Anglo-American Committee of Inquiry, Rafah had an all-Muslim population of 2,220 people with 40,579 dunams of land.
 Of these, 275 dunams were plantations and irrigable land, 24,173 dunams were used for growing cereals, while 16,131 dunams were un-cultivable land.

-1948–1967
+1948–1967 : under Egyptian control

 View of Yasser Arafat International Airport near Rafah which was destroyed by Israel during the Second Intifada.

 After the 1948 Arab–Israeli War, Egypt governed the area (see Palestinian Protectorate) and refugee camps were established.
 During the Suez Crisis, 111 Palestinians, including 103 refugees, were killed by troops of the Israel Defence Force in the Palestinian refugee camp of Rafah, during the 1956 Rafah massacre.
 The United Nations was unable to determine the circumstances surrounding the deaths.

 During the 1967 Six-Day War, Israeli forces captured Rafah as part of their invasion of the Sinai Peninsula and Gaza Strip.
 The population was about 55,000, of whom only 11,000 lived in Rafah itself.
 On Friday, 9 June 1967, the Israeli military bulldozed & blew up 144 houses in Rafah refugee camp, killing 23 Palestinians.